Front and Center:

 That’s why we launched Front and Center: A Comprehensive Equity Program.
 It’s a multi-stage program that began with a survey of residents to see what they need most; and we are now focusing on 3 issues — Workforce Development, Youth and Family Services, and Community Health.

 Front and Center is a high priority of CBP.
-We are putting all the info together and we will be posting it soon.
+We are putting more info together about how it’s going and we will be posting it soon.
+In the meantime, please read our plan.